 The phrase, “those who cannot remember the past are condemned to repeat it”, can be found on page 284 of “Reason in Common Sense”, the first in a volume of books written by the Spanish-American philosopher, essayist, poet, and novelist known as George Santayana in 1905.

+It’s often misquoted and one such example is “those who cannot learn from history are doomed to repeat it”.
 The meaning of the original quote and any misquote is probably the same, even if the misquotes are not literally correct.
 Where am I going with this?
-Well, it seems my government can’t remember the past, even when that past is less than a century ago.
+Well, it seems my fellow citizens can’t remember the past, even when that past is less than a century ago.

 Repeating what happened in the past is the result of either learning or not learning from it, depending on the context.
 In most cases, we’re talking about mistakes that are repeated because the people involved don’t from learn from their mistakes.

 When it comes to context, minor words can have a big difference in meaning.
 If you don’t “learn from history” doesn’t mean you can actually “remember the past”.
 Learning from history, especially written history, is easier than remembering any past that hasn’t been saved as either written or oral history.
 Learning from history seems to be pointed at nations and remembering the past seems to be for people.

 One of the things that irks me the most is those that believe we are responsible for the mistakes of our ancestors.
 This is where “reparations” comes into play.
 There are groups demanding reparations for being wronged by our ancestors and it’s ridiculous.
 Everyone’s ancestors have made a mistake at one time or another and have wronged one group of people or another.
 After all, we’re humans and humans make mistakes.
 It’s part of our nature.